NVIDIA/NVFlare/docs/programming_guide/fl_clients/3rd_party_integration.rst

 - For most cases, the "scheme" should be set to "tcp" to get the best performance.
 If "tcp" cannot be used, you can use "grpc".
 - In "resources":

-  - If FL client and the Trainer are within the same trusted network, you can set "secure" to false; otherwise set it to true;
+  - If FL client and the trainer are within the same trusted network, you can set "secure" to false; otherwise set it to true;
   - The value of the "host" must match the "listening_host" value of the site used in provision.

-Step Three - Prepare job configuration
+Step Three - Prepare Job Configuration
 --------------------------------------

 For each job, configure the config_fed_client.json to use :mod:`TaskExchanger<nvflare.app_common.executors.task_exchanger>` as the executor.